 - Lighting Trees: When using downlighting from high up into vegetation such as trees, 4000k is best, as it mimics the colour of moonlight making the lighting appear more natural.

-- Lighting Flower Beds: When lighting a large flower bed or other planting area in the garden, it is better to use several smaller lights rather than a single large unit.
+- Lighting Flower Beds: When lighting a large flower bed or other planting areas in the garden, it is better to use several smaller lights rather than a single large unit.
 This creates a series of softly overlapping pools of light that are free of harsh glare in the centre.

 4 - Fit for Purpose Lighting